anwaarak/react-native/npm_setup.md

 `npm install --save react-native-devsettings-android`

-'npm install --save redux-devtools-extension'
+`npm install --save redux-devtools-extension`

 If you want to enable debugging by default:

-import { NativeModules } from 'react-native';
+`import { NativeModules } from 'react-native';

 if (__DEV__) {
   NativeModules.DevSettings.setIsDebuggingRemotely(true)
-}
+}`

 To get this working on Android:

-npm install --save react-native-devsettings-android react-native link react-native-devsettings-android
+`npm install --save react-native-devsettings-android`

+`react-native link react-native-devsettings-android`

 ## Logs